icp4a/app-contributors/Building Contributions/Authoring Extensions/View Configurators/Examples/README.md

 ## Responsive Data with Complex Types
 This example shows how to format a Complex type data to resposive stracture, to set  the responsive data required configuration options in Views

+## Environment Variable
+Using Environment within an view configurator.